 Cost: The cost for Oticon’s Xceed will vary based upon the retailer; however, a pair will likely cost you somewhere between $3,000 and $6,000.

 Batteries: The Xceed uses traditional batteries.

-Support: You can use the “find a provider” tool on the Oticon website to find a list of hearing healthcare providers nationwide where you can have an assessment and fitting by a trained hearing professional.
+Support: You can use the “find a provider” tool on the Oticon website to find a list of hearing healthcare providers nationwide where you can get an assessment and fitting by a trained hearing professional.

-Returns and Warranties: With any of its devices, Oticon offers a 45-day risk-free trial, during which time you can return your device for a full refund.
-There are also different year-long warranties available, depending upon which device you choose and the retailer from which you purchase it.
+Returns and Warranties: With any of its devices, most providers offer a 30- to 45-day risk-free trial, during which time you can return your device for a full refund.
+There are also different yearlong warranties available, depending upon which device you choose and the retailer from which you purchase it.

 ReSound hearing aids are centered around the idea of replicating natural sounds for their users.
 For those with mild to profound hearing loss, they offer expertly designed behind-the-ear models that amplify into whatever audible range you need.
 Resound was the first company to offer direct from iPhone streaming in its hearing aids, and it excels at this.

-Our Favorite Model: ReSound’s most advanced model, the Enzo Q is made specifically for those with severe to profound hearing loss.
-This highly customizable unit provides a 60 percent improvement when it comes to recognizing speech, a function that many hearing aids struggle with.
-The Enzo Q will also automatically detect the noise levels of your surroundings and dull out distracting background noises so that you can focus on what matters most.
+Our Favorite Model: ReSound’s most advanced model, the Enzo 3D is made specifically for those with severe to profound hearing loss.
+This hearing aid provides direct from iPhone streaming, which can be a lifesaver for patients struggling with hearing on the phone.
+The Enzo 3D will also have great background noise reduction so that you can focus on what matters most.

-Cost: There are several different iterations of ReSound’s Enzo Q, all of which come at different price points.
-With that said, you should expect to pay a minimum of $2,600 for a pair of these hearing aids.
+Cost: There are several different iterations of ReSound’s Enzo 3D, all of which come at different price points.
+With that said, you should expect to pay a minimum of $3,000 for a pair of these hearing aids.